Trusted WordPress tutorials, when you need them most.

 Editing footer in site editor

-If you are using a classic theme, then there is a good chance that your theme comes with a footer widget area.
+If you are using a classic theme, there is a good chance that it comes with a footer widget area.

 Simply go to the Appearance » Widgets page and look for a footer widget area.